Planning a sale, move, or exit before 2028? Book a 20-min planning call →

 QSBS gifting makes sense if:

-- Your expected gains will exceed $10 million per person.
-If you expect your gain to be only $15 million and you are the sole shareholder, you only need $5 million of exclusion — the stacking strategy is overkill.
+• Your expected gains will exceed $15 million per person.
+If you expect only $15 million and you're the sole shareholder, your own exclusion may already cover it — stacking is overkill.

 QSBS gifting may not make sense if:

-- Your expected gains are under $20 million.
-A single $10 million exclusion might be sufficient, and the complexity of gifting and trust management may not justify the small tax savings.
+• Your expected gains are at or under $15 million.
+A single exclusion may be enough, and the complexity of gifting and trust management may not justify it.

 Key Takeaways

 QSBS gifting is a legal and effective strategy for founders and investors with multiple-million-dollar exits.
 The New York Times article mischaracterized it as a dodge when it is actually a straightforward application of the tax code as written.
-Congress explicitly granted each person a separate $10 million exclusion, and there is nothing in the law that prevents a family from benefiting from multiple exclusions.
+Congress explicitly granted each person a separate exclusion (now up to $15 million per issuer for post-July-2025 stock), and there is nothing in the law that prevents a family from benefiting from multiple exclusions.

 However, the strategy requires careful implementation.
 You need to: